gigvistas/sde-in-ui-assignment-1/README.md

-## GigVistas - Software Development Engineering in UI Assignment
+## GigVistas - Software Development Engineer in UI Assignment

 This coding assignment is aimed towards candidates applying for the position of a Software Development Engineer (I/II) in UI in the platform development team of [GigVistas](https://gigvistas.com)